response4venezuelans/ActivtityInfoQuality/README.md

 ### Automatic Cleaning

-16 automatic cleanings are performed, all of them being optional and can be turned off.
-We can group them in various categories:
+Automatic cleanings can be grouped in various categories:

  * Automatic Yes or No for missing values